 vires contract valid or enforceable.

-Even ratification of an ultra vires contract by the whole body of shareholders does not make an ultra Neither the company nor the other contracting party derives any right under an ultra vires contract.
+Even ratification of an ultra vires contract by the whole body of shareholders does not make an ultra id faith order of the Court restraining the company from proceeding with the ultra vires contract.

+Neither the company nor the other contracting party derives any right under an oltra vires contract.